jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

     it runs for a while because there are many files_ and folders_ on your computer.

-    use :kbd:`ctrl+c` on the keyboard if you want to stop it from running.
+    Use :kbd:`ctrl+c` on the keyboard if you want to stop it from running.

 ..
 NOTE::